Editor's Note: This post has been updated for accuracy and comprehensiveness on August 5th, 2020

 Thank you, Mr. Yahnke, for giving me the material to write this piece.
 But most importantly, thank you for caring enough to obtain so much discretionary effort from me!

-For more ideas of how to earn more discretionary from your team, start by picking up a copy of our most recent best-selling book.
+For more ideas of how to earn more discretionary from your team, download the first chapter of our best-selling book.